May is Asian American and Pacific Islander Heritage Month

-May 29, 1780: On this date, during the American Revolution, the Battle of the Waxhaws took place, in present day Lancaster County, S.C.
+On May 29, 1780, during the American Revolution, the Battle of the Waxhaws took place, in present day Lancaster County, S.C.
 The Continental Army, under command of Abraham Buford, faced off against British loyalist forces, commanded by Banastre Tarleton.
 The battle was a British victory, with little to no quarter given to surrendering patriot rebels, hence the saying "Tarleton's Quarter."
 The battle was known as the "Waxhaws Massacre", and Banastre Tarleton earned the nickname "Bloody Ban", due to his brutal tactics.
 (Southern Campaign)

 World No Tobacco Day